tomchristie/ajax-form/README.md

-# Ajax Form
+# AJAX Form

 Adds support for PUT, PATCH and DELETE methods in HTML forms.
-Adds support for JSON and other content types in HTML forms.
+Adds support for submitting JSON and other content types in HTML forms.

 ## Requirements